 Pinning & Graduation

-Graduation is the ultimate goal for all college students.
-The school of nursing, however, holds a special recognition ceremony concurrent with graduation to recognize their graduates as they go into service.
+The School of Nursing holds a special recognition ceremony concurrent with graduation to recognize their graduates as they go into service.
 Pinning is a tradition of honor in nursing that is centuries old.

 In the 21st century, the nursing pin is seen as an indication to the public, to patients, and to co-workers that the nurse has successfully completed a nursing program and has the ability to function as a nurse.
 Over the years, the nursing pin has come to stand for service to, and caring for, others and for Christian values.